containerize-com/Products/en/discussion-forum/forem/features.md

 Features
 --------

-Some of the great list of features and general app concepts of Forem online communities and forums are listed below:
+Some of the great list of features and general app concepts of Forem to build community site, online communities and forums are listed below:

 *   Articles or posts
 *   Collections or series